opulencephp/docs/routing.md

 <h2 id="route-variables">Route Variables</h2>
 Let's say you want to grab a specific user's profile page.
 You'll probably want to structure your URL like "/users/:userId/profile", where ":userId" is the Id of the user whose profile we want to view.
 Using a `Router`, the data matched in ":userId" will be mapped to a parameter in your controller's method named "$userId".

 > **Note:** This also works for closure controllers.
 All non-optional parameters in the controller method must have identically-named route variables.
-In other words, if your method looks like `function showBook($authorName, $bookTitle = null)`, your path must have a "{authorName}" variable.
+In other words, if your method looks like `function showBook($authorName, $bookTitle = null)`, your path must have an `:authorName` variable.
 The routes `/authors/:authorName/books` and `/authors/:authorName/books/:bookTitle` would be valid, but `/authors` would not.

 Let's take a look at a full example:
 ```php